dmitryyagodin/dev-exercise/README.md

 ### 17.12.2020
 - 4.1 Got rid of the radio buttons - excessive gold plating
-- 4.2 Removed display flex - not neccessary for one table view
+- 4.2 Removed display flex - not necessary for one table view
 - 4.3 Added footer
 - 4.4 Removed back-to-top arrow navigation as redundant for a short page
 - 4.5 Reformatted script.js
 - 4.6.1 Added up- and down-pointing triangles to define sorting states
 - 4.6.2 Got rid of the external icons that were used to display sorting states
 - 4.6.3 Adjusted sorting icons

+### 20.01.2020
+- 5.1 Added automatic update of the copyright year info